|Our Terms and Conditions allow the online Lesson Plan and Worksheets to be used for immediate family, home use ONLY.

 - Elephant Craft - Use the template to create this fun craft.
-Point out all of the circles used in this craft.
+Be Intentional in pointing out all of the circles used to create the elephant.

 - Shape Elephant - Paint a gray circle.
 Glue two rectangles (lines as legs), triangle (ear), and semi-circle (trunk) along with a googly eye to the circle to form an elephant.
 (Thank you to Lindsay for the idea, adapted from here.)

 • Fine Motor Skill:

 - Play with a sorting toy.
 Talk about the different colors and shapes.
-Always allow the child as much opportunity to do the activity by themselves as possible.
-A little frustration and work make success so much greater.
-Only aid when needed but in small doses.
+Always allow the child as much opportunity as possible to do the activity without assistance.
+A little frustration and work enhance the positive feeling so success.
+Assist when needed, but only in small doses.

 • Gross Motor Skill: